 There was nothing for a second and then someone, one of those people I’d never seen before this day, said, somewhat unconvincingly, ‘I think it’s Germany.’

 ‘Got someone saying Germany,’ Rob dutifully repeated down the line.
-But he continued to look anxious and he shook his head at something.
+But he continued to look annoyed and shook his head at something.

 And then, as it sometimes does in life, all hell broke loose.
 ‘No, Italy, ITALY!!!’ my friend screamed into the phone.

 He put the receiver down, leaned back in his chair, and puffed out his cheeks.
-His faced was flushed like he’d just done the hundred freestyle in Olympic qualifying time.
+His face was flushed like he’d just done the hundred freestyle in Olympic qualifying time.

 ‘What happened?’ someone asked.

-‘The stupid thing, you know, the search thing, it crashed on me and I had to refresh it,’ said Rob.
+‘The stupid thing, you know, the search engine, it crashed on me and I had to refresh it,’ Rob said.

 ‘But what happened?’